This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Kegel exercises help strengthen your pelvic muscles.
 Pelvic muscles hold your pelvic organs, such as your bladder and uterus, in place.
-These exercises help prevent or control problems with urine incontinence (leakage).
+Kegel exercises help prevent or control problems with urine incontinence (leakage).
+Incontinence may be caused by pregnancy, childbirth, or menopause.

 Use the correct muscles:

-When you urinate, stop and start the flow of urine several times.
-You will become familiar with how it feels to tighten and relax your pelvic muscles.
-Once you are used to Kegel exercises, you can do them at any time.
+Pelvic muscles are the muscles you use to control urine flow.
+To target these muscles, stop and start the flow of urine several times.
+This will help you become familiar with how it feels to tighten and relax these muscles.

 How to do Kegel exercises:

-- Do 10 sets of Kegel exercises, 5 times a day.
+- Do 10 sets of Kegel exercises, at least 3 times a day.
 Do not hold your breath when you do Kegel exercises.
 Keep your stomach, back, and leg muscles relaxed.

 - Tighten your pelvic muscles before you sneeze, cough, or lift to prevent urine leakage.